 salt and pepper

-Melt the butter in a pot and add flour, mix it for a minute or two and then add heated milk (minus one cup), mix well with a whisk and add salt, pepper and grated nutmeg.
+Melt the butter in a pot and add flour, mix it for a minute or two and then add heated milk, mix well with a whisk and add salt, pepper and grated nutmeg.
 Cook until it thickens.

 Now that you have the Béchamel Sauce ready add to it beer and 1 1/2 cup of cheese and mix until it all melts together.
 Add the oregano, bacon crumbles and season with salt and pepper.
 Reserve a few bacon crumbles for garnish if you like.
 Mix the pasta with the sauce before transferring it to the baking dish.